gost/workshops/2017_foss4g_boston/4_nodered.md

 Node-RED is also installed in the first exercise and should run on http://localhost:1880

 In this exercise, we'll request an online feed about Boston bike stations (https://gbfs.thehubway.com/gbfs/en/station_status.json).
-Using Node-RED we'll process the information (get the number of free bikes in a station) and send a new observation to GOST using the HTTP protocol.
+Using Node-RED we'll process the information (get the number of available bikes in a station) and send a new observation to GOST using the HTTP protocol.

 The complete flow will look like this: